-Studies that are very relevant in discussing the concept of "RDO" and how it is applied to the logistics sector in developed and developing countries to the logistics sector have been reviewed.
-Murfield pt al. (2017) expanded the investigation on-to the impact of logistics service quality (LSQ) on customer loyalty and satisfaction at Amazon's Mechanical Turk (MTurk), USA.
-There is-was an extra effort to conceptualize LSQ in retail and examine the impact of LSQ on customer loyalty and satisfaction.
-Yu pt al. (2016) presented supply chain management through the role of sophisticated E-commerce logistics from a practical point of view in logistics companies in Europe, Asia-Pacific, and North America.
-There are perspectives and opportunities from practical implementation, so that companies engaged in logistics and e-commerce, can get evaluate their performanceion and get business guidance for the future.
-In Tunisia, it-there has not been well-managed logistics performance in the retail sector.
+Studies that are very relevant in discussing the concept of RDO and how it is applied to the logistics sector in developed and developing countries have been reviewed.
+Murfield et al. (2017) expanded the investigation to the impact of logistics service quality (LSQ) on customer loyalty and satisfaction at Amazon's Mechanical Turk (MTurk), USA.
+There was an extra effort to conceptualize LSQ in retail and examine the impact of LSQ on customer loyalty and satisfaction.
+Yu et al. (2016) presented supply chain management through the role of sophisticated E-commerce logistics from a practical point of view in logistics companies in Europe, Asia-Pacific, and North America.
+There are perspectives and opportunities from practical implementation, so that companies engaged in logistics and e-commerce can evaluate their performance and get business guidance for the future.
+In

+Tunisia, there has not been well-managed logistics performance in the retail sector.
 By involving 180 consumers, Ltifi & Gharbi (2015) have studied the role of logistics in retail stores to determine client outcomes, such as satisfaction and happiness.
-As aFrom their results, happiness has a positive effect on customer satisfaction.
+From their results, happiness has a positive effect on customer satisfaction.
 Retail logistics performance also affects satisfaction and happiness.

-From previous publications, general Systematic Literature Reviews (SLRs) have been implemented and been guided in several cases with by the ambition of elaborating and summarizing concepts from many sources, but, in reality, they have not solved many problems (Okoli, 2015; Mengist, Soromessa & Legesect al., 2020; Xiao & Watson, 2019; Pati & Lorusso, 2018).
-From this point, the methodological contributions offered to correct the shortcomings of the SLR approach have not yet provided a concrete idea.
-In fact, the feedback of a study is to restore or improve a complicated situation that is solved to be more inclusive or normal again (e.g., Lyubomirsky, King & Dieneret al., 2005; Aczel et al., 2021; Lemon & Verhoef, 2016; Maslach & Leiter, 2016; Green & Johnson, 2015).
-In connection with the problems in logistics distribution when Covid-19 in Indonesia was confronted, we see if-that the distribution burden that has been piling up is still using the conventional system (Masudin & Safitri, 2020; Widiyanto & Nashrullah, 2020).
-Government regulations that had restricted products triggered this, especially from outside the island such asof Java, where companies or producers were most dominant in queuing at the connecting routes (ocean, air, and land).
-Princess et al. (2020) and Djalante et al. (2020) claim that distributors need to provide an alternative to this anti-climax condition.
+From previous publications, general Systematic Literature Reviews (SLRs) have been implemented and been guided in several cases by the ambition of elaborating and summarizing concepts from many sources, but, in reality, they have not solved many problems (Okoli, 2015; Mengist, Soromessa & Legese, 2020; Xiao & Watson, 2019; Pati & Lorusso, 2018).
+In connection with the problems in logistics distribution when Covid-19 in Indonesia was confronted, we see that the distribution burden that has been piling up is still using the conventional system (Masudin & Safitri, 2020; Widiyanto & Nashrullah, 2020).
+Government regulations that had restricted products triggered this, especially from outside the island of Java, where companies or producers were most dominant in queuing at the connecting routes (ocean, air, and land).
+Princes (2020) and Djalante et al. (2020) claim that distributors need to provide an alternative to this anti-climax condition.